pgrones/AnimeAppsMadeReal/README.md

 ### Ever wondered what Apps and Technology from Anime would look like in real life?

-AniApps features proofs of concept for various apps, websites and other technologies seen in anime, manga or japanese pop culture
+AniApps features proofs of concept for various apps, websites, and other technologies seen in anime, manga, or Japanese pop culture
 #
 <img src="preview.png" />

 #
-Want to see something from your favorite anime made in real life?
+Want to see something from your favorite anime made real?

 Send me a message on
 <a href="https://anilist.co/user/Alzariel/" target="_blank" rel="noopener noreferrer">